stephenmcd/django-socketio/README.rst

 The ``django_socketio.events`` module provides a handful of events that can be subscribed to, very much like connecting receiver functions to Django signals.
 Each of these events are raised throughout the relevant stages of a Socket.IO request.
+These events represent the main approach for implementing your socket handling logic when using django-socketio.

 Events are subscribed to by applying each event as a decorator to your event handler functions::